How The Length Of A Blog Post Impacts How Successful The Page Ranks With SEO

 Lengthier content allows search engines to get a better idea of what the blog post is really about.
 You can include targeted and unintentional keywords, without stuffing it.

-Long form blog posts provide more opportunities to include relevant keywords on a page.
+Long form blog posts provide more opportunities to include relevant keywords on a page – this applies to both on site content as well as a successful blogger outreach program.
 This means that during indexing, the page can rank for multiple topics.

 Long blog posts always come with subheads and since these create a hierarchy in your content, they are actually more valuable than keywords in the text blocks.
 You can improve your SEO by adding keywords in subheadings to give the search engine more juice to crawl over.